ngs-docs/angus/03_the_filesystem.rst

 .. code:: bash

-    $ ls *977.fastq
+    $ ls 33*.fastq

-lists only the file that ends with '977.fastq'
+lists only the file that starts with '33' and ends with '.fastq'

 So how does this actually work?
 Well...when the shell (bash) sees a word that contains the ``*`` character, it automatically looks for filenames